AbhirupRudra/BILLING-SOFTWARE/README.md

 # BILLING-SOFTWARE

-Hello everyone,
-This is my new project on billing software.
+Hello everyone, this is my new project on billing software.

 The main code is in the BILLING SOFTWARE folder.
 But to run the main file, you need certain packages installed.
 I have provided the list of packages in requirements.txt file.
 First install the packages then run the program.